Dental Implants Presentation

 Do Implants Need Special Care?

 Once the implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your dental specialists.
-After Dr. Engel places an implant, you will have follow up visits at least once a year.
+After Dr. Matton places an implant, you will have follow up visits at least once a year.

 For more information about Dental implants or to schedule a consultation appointment, call our office at 860-739-3133